rockettheme/docs/Docs/joomla/templates/diametric/INDEX.md

 * W3C XHTML 1.0 / CSS Valid

 >> Responsive and fixed versions of this template are available from the template's download page.

-### RokSprocket Integrated Template
-![][roksprocket]
-RokSprocket is a revolutionary new Joomla 2.5 only extension that has been designed to replace a variety of our existing ‘content’ modules.

-These include RokStories, RokTabs, RokNewsPager, RokNewsflash, RokMicronews, and basically any module in the RT arsenal that manipulates and displays articles.
-We have built our new April 2012 Joomla template to showcase this extension.

 ### RokSprocket :: Revolutionary User Interface
 ![][roksprocket2]